vcmi/VCMI.eu/content/faq.md

 * When will it be possible to play online in multiplayer?

-> As of VCMI 1.1.0 multiplayer reached fair level of stability and is playable.
+> As of VCMI 1.3.0 multiplayer reached fair level of stability and is playable.
 You can play via local network using any supported device.
-There is also lobby to play online with anyone across the world, but as of VCMI 1.1.0 it doesn't support Android yet.
+There is also lobby to play online with anyone across the world, but as of VCMI 1.3.0 it doesn't support Android yet.
 We know that multiplayer lobby on Android is potentially one of top wanted features, but also hard to get done.
 Further evolution of multiplayer is definitely on our priority list.

 * How close is VCMI emulating H3 gameplay?

 > VCMI follows original Heroes 3 mechanics as close as possible and should be fully compatible with it.
 However, some obvious bugs were fixed, while some features were made optional.
 The AI is brand new and completely different.

-* Higher resolution / random map generator is not working!

-> Get "VCMI Extras" mod from our launcher.
-Android has initial mods support in launcher since version 1.1.0.1.
-If this doesn't work for some reason, you can download mod on PC and move Mods folder to the same folder on your Android device that has Heroes 3 data.

-* Game screen resolution is glitchy!
-Mouse goes beyond window / fullscreen is not properly stretched!

-> Situation written here is accurate as of VCMI 1.1.0 - On PC: Try real fullscreen mode, you can activate it in VCMI launcher.
-If it happens on mobile platform, and changing resolution won't help it, then it may be yet unfixed bug.

 * Is there any way to boost adventure AI?
 I want a harder opponent.

-> As of VCMI 1.1.0 the default adventure map AI algorithm is VCAI.
+> As of VCMI 1.3.0 the default adventure map AI algorithm is VCAI.
 Nullkiller AI is alternative, more recent AI that you can choose in VCMI launcher settings.
 That is generally more challenging, if you want more, check out Resourceful AI mod, which provides options for empowering AI and to speed it up.
 Ability to swap AI is a new feature, added for Android version since VCMI 1.1.0, so if you played on older version it's worth to check it out.